All renderings © Craig Brown. Do not copy, download or use in any form without written permission from Craig Brown.

 Photo C

-Printed mid-May 1889 to September 1889, portraits most likely made in late 1888.
-Photo collage of player portraits, full view at left, detail view of 4 portraits at right.
-While the caption on this collage may not be contemporary, the issue date of mid-May to September for the collage itself can be determined by the absence of players Titcomb and Foster.
-These 2 men were included in this series of team portraits identified by their oval frames.
+Dated mid-May 1889 to September 1889, portraits made in late 1888.
+Photo montage of player portraits, full view at left, detail view of 4 portraits at right.
+While the caption on this montage may not be contemporary, the issue date of mid-May to September for the montage itself can be determined by the absence of players Titcomb and Foster.
+These 2 men were included in this series of team portraits from late 1888.
 Titcomb was released by New York on May 15, 1889, and Foster was released the next day on May 16, 1889.
-Their absence from this collage suggests an issue date after mid-May 1889.
+Their absence from this montage suggests an issue date after mid-May 1889.
 The end date of September 1889 can be determined by the appearance of player Brown, who was not with New York at the end of the 1889 season.
-This series of portraits with oval frames were originally made between August 1888 and mid-May 1889, most likely in late 1888.
-These portraits were included on a series of baseball cards produced by Hess & Co. that are believed to have been issued in 1888.
+Many of these portraits were included in a series of baseball cards produced by Hess & Co. that are also believed to have been issued in 1888.
 Newspaper reports from August 1888 describe that the New York team first wore a new tight-fitting cream uniform during this period.
 This description seems to match the uniform shown in these oval-framed portraits, as well as, team photos from late 1888.
 See the 1888 New York entry for more information.

 Top row, from left: B Ewing (NY NL 83-89, 91, 92, NY PL 90), J Ward (83-89, 93, 94) and T Keefe (NY AA 83, 84, NY NL 85-89, 91, NY PL 90).
 Second row: M Welch (83-92), P Murphy (87-90), (J Mutrie, mgr NY AA 83, 84, NY NL 85-91), A Whitney (NL 88, 89, PL 90) and E Crane (NL 88, 89, 92, 93, PL 90).
 Third row: G Hatfield (NL 87-89, PL 90), R Connor (NY NL 83-89, 91, 93, 94, NY PL 90), D Richardson (NL 84-89, 91, PL 90) and M Slattery (NL 88, 89.
 PL 90).
 Bottom row: M Tiernan (87-99), G Gore (NL 87-89, 91, PL 90), W Brown (NL 87-89, PL 90) and J O’Rourke (NY NL 85-89, 91, 92, NY PL 90).
 Player IDs from collage.
 Years with team and Foster release date from baseball-reference.com.
 Titcomb release date from the New York Press, May 17, 1889.
 Image scan from the Detroit Public Library, Ernie Harwell Sports Collection.
 Original portraits by Joseph Hall, Brooklyn.